awsdocs/incident-manager-user-guide/doc_source/getting-started.md

 1. Choose **Create contact**\.

    Incident Manager engages contacts during an incident\.
-For more information about contacts, see [Contacts](contacts.md)\.
+For more information about contacts, see [Working with contacts in Incident Manager](contacts.md)\.

 1. Enter the contact's name\.